i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 - ChaCha20Poly1305(msg, nonce, AD, key) - as in [NTCP2]_ and [ECIES-X25519]_
 - X25519(privateKey, publicKey) - as in [NTCP2]_ and [ECIES-X25519]_
 - HKDF(rootKey, sharedSecret, CONTEXT, keylen) - as in [NTCP2]_ and [ECIES-X25519]_
-- Blowfish(msg, key) - used only for ECIES-only tunnel nonce encryption, sixteen rounds cipher mode

 ECIES for Tunnel Building
 =========================